ivancrg/cropool.api/README.md

 ### Register user and generate Firebase token

 #### `registerUserGenerateFirebaseJWT(iduser, email, displayName, callback)`
 Generates Firebase JWT that will belong to user with e-mail address `email` and will be used to authenticate with Firebase service.
 If the user wasn't registered to Firebase yet, a new user with an UID 'iduser' is created.
 His e-mail address is 'email' and his display name is 'displayName'.

-### Authenticate access token
+### Authenticate token

-#### `authenticateAccessToken(req, res, next)`
+#### `authenticateToken(tokenName, req, res, next)`

-Expects an access JWT in request's `access_token` header (format "Bearer \<token\>").
-Middleware used for authenticating access tokens with API endpoints that respond with user-specific sensitive information.
+Expects an refresh/access JWT in request's `tokenName` header (format "Bearer \<token\>").
+Middleware used for authenticating refresh/access tokens with API endpoints that respond with user-specific sensitive information.
 Short description:
 * Checks whether the token is null:
     * If the token is null: send response with HTTP 401 status
     * If the token isn't null: check whether the token is valid:
         * If the token isn't valid: send response with HTTP 403 status
-        * If the token is valid: forward `user` identified in token with `next()`

-### Authenticate refresh token

-#### `authenticateRefreshToken(req, res, next)`
-Expects a refresh JWT in request's `refresh_token` header (format "Bearer \<token\>").
-Middleware used for authenticating refresh tokens with API endpoint that issues new access tokens [`/accessToken`](#access-token).
-Short description:
-* Checks whether the token is null:
-    * If the token is null: send response with HTTP 401 status
-    * If the token isn't null: check whether the token is valid:
-        * If the token isn't valid: send response with HTTP 403 status
         * If the token is valid: check whether the token was issued after user's creation timestamp and user's last logout timestamp:
             * If the token was created before any of the mentioned timestamps: send response with HTTP 403 status and feedback string
             * If the token was created after both of the mentioned timestamps:  forward `user` identified in token with `next()`

+### Authenticate access token

+#### `authenticateAccessToken(req, res, next)`

+Executes `authenticateToken("access_token", req, res, next)`.

+### Authenticate refresh token

+#### `authenticateRefreshToken(req, res, next)`

+Executes `authenticateToken("refresh_token", req, res, next)`.

 ### Authenticate firebase token

 #### `authenticateFirebaseToken(req, res, next)`
-Expects a refresh JWT in request's `refresh_token` header (format "Bearer \<token\>").
-Middleware used for authenticating refresh tokens with API endpoint that issues new access tokens [`/accessToken`](#access-token).
-Short description:
-* Checks whether the token is null:
-    * If the token is null: send response with HTTP 401 status
-    * If the token isn't null: check whether the token is valid:
-        * If the token isn't valid: send response with HTTP 403 status
-        * If the token is valid: check whether the token was issued after user's creation timestamp and user's last logout timestamp:
-            * If the token was created before any of the mentioned timestamps: send response with HTTP 403 status and feedback string
-            * If the token was created after both of the mentioned timestamps:  forward `user` identified in token with `next()`

 Expects an Firebase JWT in request's `firebase_token` header (format "Bearer \<token\>") and user's e-mail address in 'req.user.e_mail' field.
 Middleware used for authenticating access tokens with API endpoints that respond with/to Firebase user-specific sensitive information.
 Short description:
 * Checks whether the token is null: